Zone-tailed Hawk

 Zone-tailed Hawk Image by Don Bryant

-The 10-year migration count trends for Zone-tailed Hawks suggest stable populations across its range as the two autumn count sites in Cardel and Chichicaxtle, Veracruz, reported statistically significant stable counts during this span and Cardel reported the observation of 3,192 individuals a season on average. (see pie charts and trend maps below).
-Twenty-year count trends (not shown) also reflect a stable and increased population (Gulf Region: 1 stable, 1 increase).
+The 10-year migration count trends for Zone-tailed Hawks suggest stable migrant populations as the two autumn count sites in the Gulf Region, both in Mexico, reported stable counts during this span (see pie charts and trend maps below).
+Twenty-year count trends (not shown) also reflect a stable or increasing population (Gulf Region: 1 stable, 1 increase).